keylime/keylime/TESTING.md

 Tests can be easily run on Fedora and CentOS Stream using the [tmt](https://tmt.readthedocs.io/en/stable/) tool.

-For more details on local E2E test execution and troubleshooting please see [TESTING.md](https://github.com/RedHat-SP-Security/keylime-tests/blob/main/TESTING.md) document from keylime-tests repository.
+For more details on local E2E test execution and troubleshooting please see [TESTING.md](https://github.com/RedHat-SP-Security/keylime-tests/blob/main/TESTING.md) document from keylime-tests repository, especially section [Running CI tests from the upstream keylime project](https://github.com/RedHat-SP-Security/keylime-tests/blob/main/TESTING.md#running-ci-tests-from-the-upstream-keylime-project).